 But money isn’t the only reason Tyson encourages adding new products.
 “Diversification allows us to be more sustainable and heal the land” she said.
 “Manure from the animals is used to fertilize the garden and pasture.
 Garden scraps are either fed to the animals or turned into compost.”
 That sounds a lot like how small family farms used to work – making use of all the products and by-products of the animals and plants that were grown there.
 Sustainability encourages diversification – for confirmation, just look at the natural world.
 All of the plants and animals work together to create a more livable environment, our farms can do that too.

-A farm plan includes how big you want the farm to be – how many acres do you want to cultivate, what kinds of plants do you want to grow, how many animal breeds do you want to raise, how many head of livestock do you want to have, how many acres of grazable land do you want to rotate livestock through – and how you want to structure your labor – just you and your family, two staff, ten staff, or volunteers.
+A farm plan includes how big you want the farm to be, how many acres you want to cultivate, what kinds of plants you want to grow, how many animal breeds you want to raise, how many head of livestock you want to have, how many acres of grazable land you want to rotate livestock through, and how you want to structure your labor – just you and your family, two staff, ten staff, or volunteers.
 It doesn’t matter what the plan looks like, or how detailed it is, but it must have a tentative direction for your farm.
 Jenny Jackson of Jenny Jack Sun Farm in Pine Mountain said, in regards to the fruit trees that she put in five years ago, “it was something we liked, and we saw it in the long term plan of our farm.”
 Knowing that allowed her to make the decision to add fruit early on.